adiletD/BlaBlaBlaGPT/how_to_create_tickets.md

 ## Ticket Template

-Copy and customize this template for each new ticket:
+Copy and customize this template for each new ticket (replace XXX with the next sequential number):

 ```markdown
 # ticket_XXX_feature_name_shortly